ory/docs/docs/keto/engines/acp-ory.md

 ### URNs

-> “There are only two hard things in Computer Science: cache invalidation and
+> “There are only two hard things in Computer Science: cache invalidation,
-> naming things.” -- Phil Karlton
+> naming things, and off-by-one errors.” -- Phil Karlton

 URN naming is as hard as naming API endpoints.
-Thankfully, by doing the latter, the former is usually solved as well.
-We will explore further best practices in the following sections.
+Thankfully, doing the latter typically provides a solution for the former as well.

 ### Scope the Organization Name

-A rule of thumb is to prefix resource names with a domain that represents the organization creating the software.
+It is good security practice is to prefix resource names with a domain that represents the organization creating the software.

-- **Do not:** `<some-id>`
+- **Do not:** `my-resource`
-- **Do:** `<organizaion-id>:<some-id>`
+- **Do:** `myorg.com:my-resource`

 ### Scope Actions, Resources and Subjects

-It is wise to scope actions, resources, and subjects in order to prevent name
+Provide a scope for actions, resources, and subjects to prevent name collisions:
-collisions:

 - **Do not:** `myorg.com:<subject-id>`, `myorg.com:<resource-id>`,
   `myorg.com:<action-id>`